 Skip to main content

-The following guide deploys the Minimus Redis image together with custom certificates generated with OpenSSL to help you get started.
+The following guide will help you deploy the Minimus Redis image with self-signed, locally issued certificates to help you get started.
 Run the code to try it for yourself.

 Components

-• Redis image: Redis container configured with to require secure connections via TLS.
+• Redis image built by Minimus: Redis container configured to require secure connections via TLS.

-• certgen.sh script: Generates a custom CA, server, and client certificates using OpenSSL.
+• certgen.sh script: Shell script that generates a custom CA, server, and client certificates using OpenSSL.

 What this guide demonstrates